-- 1. Except as otherwise specified in this Charter, the members of each of the appointive boards and commissions shall be appointed, and may be removed, by the Council, subject in both appointment and removal by the affirmative votes of a majority of the Council.
-For the purposes of this rule, residency is only required at the time of nomination. - 2.
-If a member of a board or commission: - (a) Is absent from two regular meetings of such board or commission, consecutively, unless by permission of such board or commission expressed in its official minutes; - (b) Fails to attend at least one-half of the regular meetings of such board or commission within a calendar year; - (c) Is convicted of a crime involving moral turpitude; or - (d) Ceases to be a qualified elector of the City, - ightharpoonup the office of that member shall become vacant and shall be so declared by the Council. - 3.
-Except as otherwise provided in subsection 2 or section 9.030, the members of such boards and commissions shall serve for a term of 2 years and until their respective successors are appointed and qualified.
+1. Except as otherwise specified in this Charter, the members of each of the appointive boards and commissions shall be appointed, and may be removed, by the Council, subject in both appointment and removal by the affirmative votes of a majority of the Council.
+For the purposes of this rule, residency is only required at the time of nomination.

+2. If a member of a board or commission:

+- (a) Is absent from two regular meetings of such board or commission, consecutively, unless by permission of such board or commission expressed in its official minutes; - (b) Fails to attend at least one-half of the regular meetings of such board or commission within a calendar year; - (c) Is convicted of a crime involving moral turpitude; or the office of that member shall become vacant and shall be so declared by the Council.